joshuaanicette/Invoicing-System/README.md

 Push your code to a GitHub repository.
 For the frontend, connect the repository to Vercel via the Vercel dashboard.

 For the Flask backend with SQLite, deploy to a platform supporting Python and persistent storage (e.g., Heroku, Render, or a Vercel serverless setup with adjustments for SQLite).

 Configure environment variables in Vercel or your backend hosting platform (e.g., DATABASE_URL=sqlite:///invoices.db).

-Deploy the app, and access it at a URL like https://ed-s-invoicing-system-2.vercel.app/.Note: SQLite may require special consideration for deployment (e.g., persistent storage or switching to a cloud database like PostgreSQL for production).
+Deploy the app, and access it at a URL like https://ed-s-invoicing-system-2.vercel.app/

+Note: SQLite may require special consideration for deployment (e.g., persistent storage or switching to a cloud database like PostgreSQL for production).

 Usage